NaokiS28/GenV/doc/compile.md

 ### For testing
 * QEMU - For Windows XP-7 testing (Optional).
 * PCSX-Redux - For PlayStation 1 debugging - includes GDB server and works with VS Code/Codium.
-* DuckStation - For PlayStation 1 audio testing - generally more accurate.
+* DuckStation - For PlayStation 1 testing - generally more accurate.